top of page

 Our role is to listen, to walk alongside you, and to help you explore the support that feels right for you.
 Whether you simply want someone to hear your story, or you are looking for longer-term counselling or a course to help you move forward, we will support you at your pace.

-If you’re a male seeking support, we offer 10 free one-to-one counselling sessions to help you take the first step.
+If you’re a male seeking support, we offer one-to-one counselling sessions to help you take the first step.

 When Something Doesn’t Feel Right